IMTorgCustomSoln/visual-document-index/README.md

     'title:foo'
     'foo^10 bar' for weigting of 10times higher than bar 'foo~1' one edit distance of foo in fuzzy matching
+  - add page numbers to result snippets
+  - determine strongest N positions to display - WAIT, how to determine N ??? options N as a proportion of document length show all and scroll down (will this effect performance)
   - add other fields to search: keywords, summary
-  - determine strongest N positions to display - WAIT, how to determine N ??? options N as a proportion of document length show all and scroll down (will this effect performance)
   -
   - ~~clean_body - improve formatting and determination of sentences~~
   - ~~upload icon - https://stackoverflow.com/questions/572768/styling-an-input-type-file-button~~